 Don’t turn up at the digital party and dad dance

 Consumer banking is extremely active.
-With 50 licenses granted to new banks since the financial crisis of 2008 the Challenger space is getting pretty saturated.
-A differentiated customer experience is at the heart of their operating models and is key to increasing their ‘stickiness’ in the market.
+With 50 licenses granted to new banks since the financial crisis of 2008, the Challenger space is getting pretty saturated.
+Differentiated customer experience is at the heart of their operating models and is key to increasing their ‘stickiness’ in the market.

 In response, the old guard has certainly taken the digital imperative to heart and acted – but with varying degrees of success.